Black and white print linearisation with the i1Pro 2

 These modes often give deeper blacks than is capable with colour printing and the Canon version (via the Photoshop print plugin) is what I’ll often use with our 44″ width iPF8300 printer.

-You can get the profiles to work though, if you take the following two steps before printing.
+You can get the profiles to work as ‘adjustment curves’ though, if you take the following two steps before printing [updated 2020]

-- First, convert your image to the required QTR profile (it will look the same)
+- First, CONVERT (with BPC) your image the required QTR profile (it will not change)

-- Secondly, assign a gamma 2.2 profile to your image (it will look different).
-Adobe 98 is fine for this.
+- Secondly, ASSIGN back to a gamma 2.2 profile to your image.
+It will change, correcting for non-linearity when printed.

 - Third, print normally using the ABW print mode.